dylansnyk-org/juice-shop-workshop/README.md

 Now try fixing that SQL Injection.
 ```
 Fix this SQL Injection issue.
 ```

+Notice how Snyk Code is automatically invoked to verify that the fix is secure.

-Let's see Snyk Code automatically scan for vulnerabilities in new code.
+Let's see Snyk Code automatically scan for vulnerabilities in brand new code.
 ```
 Now, add an API endpoint to check the user's role.
 ```

 ## Level 3

+Now that we've added Snyk to our agentic workflow, let's use additional context to better prioritize and align to our internal security policies.

 ```
 Run the scan with Snyk and list the vulnerbalities that need fixing for this Tier 3 application.